BEMRosetta/BEMRosetta/install/README.md

 ## Binaries

 ### Windows
-Just copy bin/BEMRosetta.exe or bin/BEMRosetta_cl.exe anywhere in your computer and dodge Windows warnings.
+No install is required.
+Just copy bin/BEMRosetta.exe and bin/BEMRosetta_cl.exe anywhere in your computer and dodge Windows warnings.

 ## Compiling